ReSwift/ReSwift-Router/Carthage/Checkouts/Quick/CONTRIBUTING.md

 - Your Xcode version (eg - Xcode 7.0.1 7A1001)
 - Your version of Quick / Nimble (eg - v0.7.0 or git sha `7d0b8c21357839a8c5228863b77faecf709254a9`)
 - What are the steps to reproduce this issue?
+- What platform are you using? (eg - OS X, iOS, watchOS, tvOS)
+- If the problem is on a UI Testing Bundle, Unit Testing Bundle, or some other target configuration
+- Are you using carthage or cocoapods?

 ## Building the Project